prakrit55/Go-SDK/README.md

 -   to install go-sdk
 `go get github.com/aws/aws-sdk-go/aws`

-- save the file once
+- save the file once:
  `go mod tidy`,
  `go build` to see if any dependencies to download